 Alongside the specialist software and design sessions, you will study for a NCFE Level 2 Technical Award in Graphic Design, equivalent to GCSE 9-4.
-You will learn about the design and study of computer games, animation, graphic design and website production while on this course.
+You will learn about the design and study of graphic design, animation and interactive story telling on this course.